 Multiple Rounds of Severe Weather Expected Across Iowa Through Monday

+Forecasters say the state will remain in an active weather pattern through the weekend and into early next week, with severe weather risks changing day-to-day depending on storm development and timing.

-Friday’s severe weather threat has been upgraded to an Enhanced Risk, or Level 3 out of 5, across much of northern and central Iowa.
-Storms are expected to develop in northwest Iowa Friday evening before moving southeast overnight into early Saturday morning.
+Friday’s threat is already elevated, with much of Iowa under an Enhanced Risk (Level 3 of 5) for severe weather.
+Storms are expected to develop in northern and western Iowa Friday evening before moving east-southeast overnight into Saturday morning.

-Damaging straight-line winds are expected to be the primary threat, with wind gusts potentially reaching 75 mph in the strongest storms.
-Large hail up to 2 inches in diameter — roughly the size of a hen egg — will also be possible.
-Forecasters say a brief tornado or two cannot be ruled out.
+The primary threats Friday night include damaging wind gusts up to 75 mph and hail up to 2 inches in diameter.
+Meteorologists also say a tornado or two cannot be ruled out, especially along any organized line of storms.
+Heavy rainfall may also lead to localized flooding issues.

-A Slight Risk, or Level 2 out of 5, remains in place for much of Iowa on Saturday.
-Storms are expected to redevelop late Saturday afternoon and continue overnight into Sunday morning.
-Damaging winds again appear to be the primary concern, though quarter-sized hail and isolated tornadoes are also possible.

-Sunday’s severe weather outlook places northwest Iowa under another Enhanced Risk, while much of central Iowa remains under a Slight Risk.
-Forecasters say numerous severe storms could develop Sunday afternoon and evening, with all severe weather hazards possible.
+Damaging winds remain the primary concern Saturday, though isolated tornadoes, hail, and heavy rain are also possible.

+Another stronger round of storms may arrive Sunday evening and overnight, particularly across northwestern Iowa, where the National Weather Service has outlined another Enhanced Risk (Level 3 of 5) area.

-Monday could potentially become the most significant severe weather day of the stretch, though meteorologists caution there is still uncertainty regarding the exact timing and location of storms.
+Forecasters say Monday could become the most significant severe weather day of the extended stretch.

-“The main system driving this stretch of severe weather will push out of the central U.S. on Monday,” forecasters said.
-“A lot could change between now and Monday, but Monday currently has the highest ceiling for severe weather.”

-Heavy rainfall may also become a concern from late Saturday through early next week, increasing the potential for localized flooding in some areas.
+“Highest widespread severe potential will be on Monday,” the National Weather Service stated in its latest briefing.

+Monday afternoon and evening could bring all severe weather hazards, including tornadoes, widespread damaging winds, large hail, and heavy rainfall.

+Meteorologists are also expressing concern about cumulative rainfall totals after repeated rounds of storms through the weekend.
+Areas receiving multiple storms could experience localized flooding issues.

+The severe weather threat comes during a busy outdoor weekend across Iowa, with graduation ceremonies, camping trips, festivals, and other outdoor activities planned statewide.

-The National Weather Service is urging residents to remain weather aware throughout the weekend by having multiple ways to receive warnings and reviewing severe weather safety plans ahead of time.
+The National Weather Service encourages Iowans to remain weather aware through the weekend by monitoring forecasts closely, having multiple ways to receive warnings, and identifying safe shelter locations before storms arrive.

-Officials also reminded Iowans to seek shelter immediately when thunder is heard and to avoid driving through flooded roadways.
+Residents are urged not to rely solely on outdoor warning sirens for alerts, especially overnight when many storms are expected to occur.

 Stay Connected with Mix 107.3 KIOW